top of page

 “C” for Cumquat

-Winter vitamin C means citrus and here are few words about this interesting tiny variety.
+Winter vitamin C means citrus and here are a few words about this interesting tiny variety.

 Round cumquat winter harvest, homegrown in Batlow, Australia • Photography © Bottle and Brush Studio 2019

 Spelled with a “C” in Australia instead of a “K”, they are the cutest little citrus I’ve seen!
-Looking like miniature oranges, the cumquats (or kumquats), measuring around 3 cm diameter are a very interesting fruit.
-They are native to China and like most citrus originating from Asia, many varieties are cultivated in North America and also here in Australia.
-Citrus cannot be grown in the cool climate in Québec so we mainly find the California and Florida varieties at the supermarket.
-I’ve never noticed these little ones before living downunder.
-The most popular little citrus varieties we always buy for snacking in winter are the clementine and they are similar, but smaller, to tangerines.
-I’ve discovered the cumquats in Australia as my mother-in-law has a big cumquat tree in her yard with the round variety.
-These are very acidic so they aren’t very good to eat fresh but they can be used, and cooked, like lemons.
+Looking like miniature oranges, the cumquats (or kumquats), measuring around 3 cm in diameter, are a fascinating fruit.
+They are native to China and like most citrus originating from Asia, many varieties are cultivated in North America and Australia.
+Citrus cannot be grown in the cool climate of Québec, so we mainly find the California and Florida varieties at the supermarket.
+I’d never noticed these little ones before living downunder.
+The most famous little citrus varieties we always buy for snacking in winter are the clementine, which is similar but smaller than tangerines.
+I’ve discovered the cumquats in Australia as my mother-in-law has a big cumquat tree in her yard with a round variety.
+These are very acidic, so they aren’t very good to eat fresh, but they can be used and cooked, like lemons.
 Their unique taste makes the best marmalades!
-For those who prefer them bitter (opposed to sweet) with thinner peels, they are just perfect.
+For those who prefer bitter (as opposed to sweet) with thinner peels, they are just perfect.

 GROWING & COOKING TIPS

-Cumquats are a bit of hard work to prepare and tough on the old fingers, but worth the trouble.
-I did few cooking experiments trying some preserving recipes like pickled, candied and cordial.
-I have not made marmalade myself but have helped to prepare it with my mother-in-law (owner and maker of the Clearstream Farm Products).
-This evergreen tree produces around 50 kg fruit per winter.
-It is cold hardy, however heavy frost can burn fruit at the top of the tree.
+Cumquats are hard to prepare and tough on the old fingers, but worth the trouble.
+They are great for preserving in recipes like pickled, candied, marmalade and cordial.
+This evergreen tree produces around 50 kg of fruit per winter.
+It is cold hardy, however, heavy frost can burn fruit at the top of the tree.
 Care of a backyard tree is the same as any citrus and requires feeding plus pest and disease control while establishing.
-In a cold climate zone it is best to plant near a north-facing brick wall that provides more heat from the sun in winter, and cover with frost cloth when fruiting.
-It can also be planted in a pot and moved under a terrace or balcony cover during extreme weather periods (to protect from frost and heat waves).
-A cumquat tree can be grown for the fruits but also for ornamental purpose.
+In a cold climate zone, it is best to plant near a north-facing brick wall that provides more heat from the sun in winter and cover them with frost cloth when fruiting.
+It can also be grown in a pot and moved under a terrace or balcony cover during extreme weather periods (to protect from frost and heat waves).
+A cumquat tree can be grown for edible fruits but also for ornamental purposes.
 I have seen and tasted the Nagami oval variety once.
-That one can be eaten fresh, the peel as well.
-Something that will be soon added to my backyard food forest in progress!
+That one can be eaten fresh, as well as the peel.

 The cumquat in various uses • Photography © Bottle and Brush Studio 2019-2020